muratk3n/thirdwave/en/tweets/2020/week25a.md

 ---

 It doesn't sound like Jesse has it in him.
-The environ arnd him doesn't look like conducive for a run either...
-More likely now race will be btw Biden and Trump.
+The environ arnd him doesn't look like conducive for a run either.

 ---